echronos/echronos/pm/reviews/enable_posix_releases/David_Martin.0.md

          Feel free to ignore this if it is out of scope.

+[stg: resolved by adding a dedicated function for constructing archive paths]

 Location:  pm/tasks/enable_posix_releases:30
 Comment: 'prj/prj.sh build posix.acamar' should be 'bin/prj.sh build posix.acamar'